-Facilitation Skills Training

 (Nick Noreña is a coach at Kromatic, and spends most of his time working with teams and organizations to help them implement lean startup techniques in their business.
 An entrepreneur at heart, he loves working with early stage ideas to see if they could and should be businesses.
 If he’s not in his office in San Francisco, you can probably find him moderating conversations about technology and ethics, or on Twitter and LinkedIn.)

-Have you ever been in a workshop and slept more than you learned?
+Have you ever been in a workshop and slept more than you learned from facilitation skills training?
 It happens all the time.
 A well-meaning individual who has some area of expertise shows up and regurgitates everything they know using wordy slides and long lecture notes.
 It’s a paradoxically intuitive approach to teaching.
-In fact, if you’ve ever sat through a university lecture in a giant auditorium, you’re quite familiar with these teaching trap[ping]s.
+In fact, if you’ve ever sat through a university lecture or facilitation skills training in a giant auditorium, you’re quite familiar with these teaching trap[ping]s.

 I’ve been delivering workshops (a few per month) for the past few years.
 In that time, I’ve made lots of mistakes like the ones I refer to above and have come to realize that the content in these workshops means nothing if I don’t practice being a better teacher.